miguelbgouveia/guides/in-review/other/beginner-linux-navigation-manual/article.md

 ### Bash

-Not only do different distros have different commands, they also have different default *shell* (scripting environment).
-What this means is that this window — often called the *terminal* — works differently.
+Not only do different distros have different commands, they also have different default *shells* (scripting environments).
+This means that the window below  — AKA the *terminal* — works differently for each distro.

 ![Terminal window](https://cdn-images-2.medium.com/max/1200/1*I3GgyZBTMMcKMfgrLzfqXg.jpeg "Terminal window")